bit-smart-io/smart-bdd-examples/README.md

-This is compare different frameworks to Smart BDD.

-This is a comparison of Cucumber and Smart BDD using Java and JUnit5.
+## This is a comparison of Cucumber and Smart BDD using Java and JUnit5.

 Cucumber is the leading Behavior-driven development (BDD) framework.
 It is language agnostic and integrates with other frameworks.
 You write the specification/feature, then write the glue code, then write the test code.